everythingelsexyz/everythingelsexyz.github.io/everythingelse/booknotes/Bliss of the Celibate.md

 +++
-title = 'Bliss of the Celibate (4/10)' description = 'Test Description' featured_image = "../images/blissofthecelibate.png"
+title = 'Bliss of the Celibate' description = '4/10'
+featured_image = "../images/blissofthecelibate.png"
+weight = 7
 +++

 ![Bliss of the Celibate](/images/blissofthecelibate.png)